 Various Lafayette groups and organizations are working to address environmental issues on campus and beyond.
 Some of those groups are listed below.

 The Lafayette College Sustainability Committee is composed of faculty, students, and members of the administration.
-The group meets at the beginning of each month with the goal of providing advice to the college on how to prioritize both green initiatives and matters of sustainability.
+The group meets each month with the goal of providing advice to the college on how to prioritize both green initiatives and matters of sustainability.
 The committee receives, proposes, and reviews all campus sustainability initiatives.
-Furthermore, the group analyzes initiatives for overall effect and practicality, and then prioritizes funding for submitted projects.
+Furthermore, the group analyzes initiatives for overall effect and practicality and then prioritizes funding for submitted projects.

 For more information: